kayathri11/kayathri11/README.md

 # 💫 About Me:
 I'm a Full-Stack Developer with experience in building end-to-end web apps using MERN stack and TypeScript.
-Proficient in RESTful API design & JWT authentication.<br><br>Technical Expertise<br>Backend:  Express js,  REST Api<br>Databases: mangoDb PostgreSQL<br>Frontend:	React <br>Tools & DevOps:	Git Docker Postman Socket.io
+Proficient in RESTful API design & JWT authentication.

 # 💻 Tech Stack